ferrucc-io/ferruccio/content/posts/company-size.md

 * Direct Communication with the leaders
 * You go from idea to feature in a couple of hours
-* There's political manoeuvring within the company.
+* There's no political manoeuvring within the company.
 Very little careerism, people are just focused on doing their job well.
 * No part of the development process is not your responsibility
 * You're innovating and building something new, you don't have a lot of bug fixing or maintenance work to do
 * You'll likely have to directly do some Customer Support work, which will increase your understanding and empathy with the problem you're solving for users.